MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 ## Look up an Azure CLI script using Microsoft Copilot

 Suppose you encounter an Azure CLI script that includes references and parameters that are new to you.
-Use Microsoft Copilot to look up the reference command by entering the command as if you were in the terminal:
+Use Microsoft Copilot to look up the reference command by entering the command as if you were in a terminal:

 :::image type="content" source="./media/copilot-cli-3.png" alt-text="<Looking up a script>":::